TIY-ATL-ROR-2015-Sep/course-notes/postwork.md

 >    * Write more Rails apps, practice unit testing, dip your toes in ops or frontend.
 >
 > F) Work on your **fundamentals**.
->    * Take the magic out of programming, master scoping and evaluation.
+>    * Take the magic out of programming, push the language further, etc.
 >
 > P) Gain a greater appreciation for programming **paradigms** and new languages.
 >    * What does it mean to do Object-Oriented or Functional Programming and why do we do it?